 - ¼ teaspoon ground nutmeg

-- 4 black tea leaves or 4 tablespoons loose black tea such as English breakfast, Assam or Ceylon
+- 4 bags black tea (or substitute 4 tablespoons of loose black tea such as English breakfast, Assam or Ceylon)

 Instructions